Sleeping Lion [children's story]

 See:

-Here are some scripts I wrote specifically for completing the Christian Drama Honour, specifically for a large gorup of Pathfinders where it's unknown exactly how many kids you'll have to act on the day, but all can be included:
+Here are some scripts I wrote specifically for completing the Christian Drama Honour, designed for a large group of Pathfinders where it's unknown exactly how many kids you'll have to act on the day, but all can be included:

 Some additional scripts which have a reasonable number of cast, that can be generally adapted to the number of kids you have on the day, all generally contributing a few moments of their own each, include: